ketwaroo/minetest-k-recycler/readme.md

 Recycles things.
 Because having a lava pool around just to destroy trash is an OSHA violation.
 I keep picking up horse armor and I don't even have a horse.

-Works with minetest base game and mineclonia but built mostly because of miclonia.
+Works with minetest base game and mineclonia but built mostly because of mineclonia.
 Won't support mineclone2 since it's a bit outdated and the cherry blossom trees look not so good in that one.

 ## Limitations, todos, and known bugs